Kahan-CS/Conestoga_Connects-Project_IV-Group-7/README.md

 ## Contributing

 Please create your own branch as needed.
 The diagram below should provide a useful guide to our workflow.
+(Correction: Testing branch is downstream of dev, and not upstream as in the png file, which would be updated soon)

 ![Git Workflow](images/flowchart.png)